 First things first, this stage shouldn’t be obligatory.
 You don’t really have to register when you order food at a restaurant, right?

-But if you do it, make sure not to ask for too much information — name and/or email should do it.
+But if you implement it, make sure not to ask for too much information — name and/or email should do it.

 Either way, you’ll get some personal information at the checkout to complete the order.

-However, you as well as users could make good use of it.
+However, you, as well as your users could make good use of it.

-From a user's point of view, they might need to create an account to use some extended services if you offer such (like Bonus System or Client’s Card).
+From a user's point of view, they might need to create an account to use some extended services if you offer such (like a Bonus System or a Client’s Card).

-Besides, they could save their addresses or favorite dishes so that they don’t have to type it the next time.
+Furthermore, they could save their addresses and/or favorite dishes so they don’t have to type them out next time.

 # 2: Restaurant Menu

-Normally, it would look like a set of categories that customers can press and see all available dishes within the category.
+Normally, it looks like a set of categories that customers can press and where they can see all the available dishes within that category.

-Sometimes, restaurants offer a full list of dishes along with categories.
+Sometimes, restaurants offer a full list of dishes along with the categories.

-The menu should be well-designed, with pleasant colors, and comply with your restaurant's style.
+The menu should be well-designed, with pretty colors and comply with your restaurant's style.

-Remember we were talking about a food delivery website as a marketing tool.
+Remember we talked about a food delivery website as a marketing tool?

-You can promote your “Catch of the day”, discounts, events like “2 per 1”, and other staff regarding your restaurant and its “life”.
+Here you can promote your “Catch of the day,” discounts, events like “2 for the price of 1” and other stuff regarding your restaurant and its “life.”

 # 3: Filtering & Sorting

-The filtering system isn’t something that is vital for restaurant websites.
+A filtering system isn’t something vital for restaurant websites.

-But if you’d like to add it, think about using filters by:
+However, if you’d like to add one, think about using such filters:

 # 4: Dish Screen

-This is where customers should be able to access all information about the dish.
+This is where customers should be able to access all the information about the dishes your restaurant offers.